achhabra2/riftshare/index.md

 ## License

-RiftShare is Licensed under the GNU General Public License v3.0
+RiftShare is Licensed under the GNU General Public License v3.0.
+RiftShare is provided as free (as in libre) software and is fully open source.

 ## Privacy Policy